oudeismetis/oudeis/content/blog/2018/gdpr-state-of-mind.md

 ### “It’s a matter of trust”

-Just as banks over leveraged our money…and crashed in 2008...companies like FB have over leveraged our data and are crashing in 2018.
+Just as banks over leveraged our money…and crashed in 2008. . .companies like FB have over leveraged our data and are crashing in 2018.

 Like a trustworthy bank that takes care of your money, you want to be a good steward of your user’s data.